-Other credits include: ‘Open’ (Weighed In Productions) and ‘I Run’ at The Vaults Festival, as well as working at The Space on numerous productions including ‘Laundry’, ‘South Afreakins’ and ‘The Conductor’ as Lighting Designer and Operator.
+Other credits include: ‘Open’ (Weighed In Productions) ‘I Run’ at The Vaults Festival, as well as working at The Space on numerous productions including ‘Laundry’, ‘South Afreakins’, and ‘The Conductor’ as Lighting Designer and Operator.

-CHARLOTTE BROWN - Company Stage Manager / Assistant Festival Coordinator
+CHARLOTTE BROWN - Company Manager / New Nordics Festival Coordinator

 Niall McKeever is an emerging Theatre Designer who graduated from Wimbledon College of Art.
 As well as a Set and Costume Designer, he continues to work across many disciplines including site-responsive design, art installation and sculpture.
 In March 2018 he was awarded the Production Design Assistant residency at the National Theatre.

-Other work includes: Little Shop of Horrors(The Pleasance), I Run(The Pleasance/Vault Festival) and Herons, Mary Barnesand Some Voicesfor Drama Centre Lonson.
-In 2018 he worked in the Art Department on Peter Strickland’s film INFABRIC and BBC Film’s LOVE, Directed by Alexander Zeldin.
-Niall is currently designing for LAMDA’s productions of Appropriateby Branden Jacobs-Jenkins as well as Nine Nightand How Love is Spelt.
+Other work includes Little Shop of Horrors(The Pleasance), I Run(The Pleasance/Vault Festival) and Herons, Mary Barnes and Some Voices for Drama Centre London.
+In 2018 he worked in the Art Department on Peter Strickland’s film IN FABRIC and BBC Film’s LOVE, Directed by Alexander Zeldin.
+Niall is currently designing for LAMDA’s productions of Appropriate by Branden Jacobs-Jenkins as well as Nine Night and How Love is Spelt.

 NIALL McKEEVER - Designer

 FRIENDS OF CUT